Azure/Industrial-IoT/docs/opc-publisher/readme.md

 OPC Publisher is a module that runs on [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge/) and bridges the gap between industrial assets and the Microsoft Azure cloud.
 It connects to OPC UA server systems and publishes telemetry data to [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub/) in various formats, including IEC62541 OPC UA PubSub standard format (*not supported in versions < 2.7.x*).

+> This documentation applies to version 2.9 or higher.

 Here you find information about

 ## Table Of Contents <!-- omit in toc -->